dorisavedikian/Reconciliation_Project/README.md

 Notes:

-The following beta prepared labels are in the NALT and in the [nalt_preflabels.tsv]() that I used to do the reconciliation...But, they are not being reconciled due to minor differences....see examples below...hmmmm....
+The following beta prepared labels are in the NALT and in the [nalt_preflabels.tsv]() that I used to do the reconciliation...But, they are not being reconciled due to minor differences....see examples below......

 - Breeding and Genetic Improvement (<- as seen in the NALT, however, beta prepared data has it all lowercase - 100% matching score in openRefine)
 - New Zealand White rabbit (rabbit is lowercase in the NALT but uppercase in the beta prepared data - also, 100% matching score in openRefine)